Role-playing game: Tabletop

-Tabletop and pen-and-paper (PnP) RPGs are conducted through discussion in a small social gathering.
-The GM describes the game world and its inhabitants.
+Tabletop (TTRPG) and pen-and-paper (PnP) RPGs are conducted through discussion in a small social gathering.
+In traditional TTRPGs, a GM describes the game world and its inhabitants.
 The other players describe the intended actions of their characters, and the GM describes the outcomes.
 Some outcomes are determined by the game system, and some are chosen by the GM.
 This is the format in which role-playing games were first popularized.
+In contrast, many indie role-playing games experiment with different structures of play, such as sharing the responsibility for creating setting details and NPCs among all players.

 The first commercially available RPG, Dungeons & Dragons (D&D), was inspired by fantasy literature and the wargaming hobby and was published in 1974.
 The popularity of D&D led to the birth of the tabletop role-playing game industry, which publishes games with many different themes, rules, and styles of play.

-The popularity of tabletop games has decreased since the modern releases of online MMO RPGs.
+The popularity of tabletop games decreased in the late 1990s due to competition from online MMO RPGs, role-playing video games, and collectible card games.
+However, TTRPGs experienced a resurgence in popularity between the mid-2010s and early 2020s due to actual play web series and online play through videoconferencing during the COVID-19 lockdowns.

-This format is often referred to simply as a role-playing game.
+The tabletop format is often referred to simply as a role-playing game.
 To distinguish this form of RPG from other formats, the retronyms tabletop role-playing game or pen and paper role-playing game are sometimes used, though neither a table nor pen and paper are strictly necessary.